Cuberto/rubber-range-picker/README.md

 ## Usage

-Set `RubberRangePicker` as class for custom view in interface builder, or instantiate it from manualy from code Use `minimumValue`/`maximumValue` to set border values, and `lowerValue`/`upperValue` to get or set selected values.
+Set `RubberRangePicker` as class for custom view in interface builder, or instantiate it from manualy from code.

+Use `minimumValue`/`maximumValue` to set border values, and `lowerValue`/`upperValue` to get or set selected values.

 Target-action model (valueChanged) can be used to monitor selection changes.

 There are some parameters that determine animation behavior, use sample app to check them and find values satisfying your needs.

 ## Author